 Travel Daypack Buyer’s Guide

-When you’re looking for the perfect pack, here are a few things you key an eye out look for:
+When you’re looking for the perfect pack, here are a few things you key an eye out for:

 Size – Consider what the weather will be like on your travels and how much extra clothing you expect to be carrying on your day trips.
 Will you be carrying gear just for yourself or will you be sharing pack space with a travel partner?